-Music Extension is a 1-year ATAR subject only offered to students in Year 12.
-It runs in conjunction with the General Music Course, with the two being studied concurrently.
+Music Extension is a 1 year ATAR subject only offered to students in Year 12.
+It and runs in conjunction with the General Music Course, the two being studied concurrently.
+Students would normally replace a subject in their year 12 course with one of the three Music Extension subject options (Performance, Composition OR Musicology).

 Classes for Music Extension are offered offline on a Monday afternoon between 3.15 and 5.00pm.
 Students must be available for this contact time each week of the course.
+Through a gradual release of responsibility model, students work with a teacher / mentor as they develop expertise in their area of specialisation and work towards becoming independent learners.